Prajithp/Google-Hangouts-Desktop/README.md

 # Unofficial Gmail Hangouts for Desktop

-A simple & beautiful desktop client for gmail hangouts which runs on Linux, OS X and Windows.
-Built with [NW.js](http://nwjs.io/).
-Not affiliated with gmail .
-This is **NOT** an official product.

-the major work of this project is done by @Aluxian and @pierremtb
+A simple & beautiful desktop client for google hangouts which runs on Linux, OS X and Windows.
+Built with [NW.js](http://nwjs.io/). the major work of this project is done by @Aluxian and @pierremtb

-I have made some changes to support both tray icon on linux and hangouts scroller.

 ## Build